Oarroyo805/post-install/README.md

 </p>
 <p>
-Summary: Configuring Teams and User Ticket Settings in osTicket
+Step 3 : Configuring Teams and User Ticket Settings in osTicket

 To create a team